-CSP-PRD bids are modeled in the Real-time Energy market only, and are modeled in the real-time dispatch algorithms.
-CSP-PRD bids are not modeled in the Day-ahead Market Clearing process.
+CSP-PRD bids are modeled in the Real-time Energy Mmarket only, and are modeled in the Real-time dispatch algorithms.
+CSP-PRD bids are not modeled in the Day-ahead Market Celearing process.

-CSP-PRD bids do not result in any energy market charges or credits to the CSP.
+CSP-PRD bids do not result in any Eenergy Mmarket charges or credits to the CSP.